vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 # Design explanation

-Enable the thrift provided SSL/TLS function.
+Enable the SSL/TLS in thrift.

 In server side, setup certificate and private key.
 In client side, provide the SSL/TLS transport socket and add the trusted CAs.